CmdrDats/igoki/README.md

 Bridge the gap between playing Go on a physical board and digitally.

+## Heavy updates

+This project has been on hiatus for a number of years because of various personal reasons, but going full speed ahead again.
+I've pulled off all the web-view work I've done, since it's just a cause for further delay in this project and really just a nice to have.

+I've finally ditched Quil entirely and am working to get a better swing-based interface going, which you'll see in the 0.2 pre-release that you should be able to download soon.

+*This means the below screenshots are inaccurate* - I'll update them once the UI is in a more stable place again.

+If you want to see the progres, I'm actively using the project board to manage it here [https://github.com/CmdrDats/igoki/projects/1]

 ## Sales pitch

  It's handy to see how this works before going into lots of words, so..